Lcs002/SQLZoo/SELECT_from_Nobel_Tutorial_answers.md

 ```
 <br></br>

-#### 13. Data of winners where winner starts with 'Sir' listed by most recent and name order.
+#### 13. Data of winners where winner starts with 'Sir' listed by most recent AND name order.
 ```SQL
 SELECT winner, yr, subject
 FROM nobel